 A Pre-Qualification letter means that you meet the minimum FICO credit requirement and lending guidelines for approval.

 Give your Realtor® a copy of the pre-qualification letter as soon as you get it so they can know exactly what you can afford to spend on a home.

-A pre-qualification letter will not only speed up your home search, but also encourage the sellers of a home to take your offer more seriously.
+AA pre-qualification letter will speed up your home search and encourage the sellers of a home to take your offer more seriously.

 Step 4.
 Reviewing the Loan Estimate

-One document that your lender must provide you with is the Loan Estimate, as this is one of the forms required by law for your protection.
+One document that your lender must provide you with is the Loan Estimate, it is one of the forms required by law for your protection.

-Your lender will provide you with the Loan Estimate within 3 business days of submitting a full mortgage loan application.
+Your lender will provide you with the Loan Estimate within three business days of submitting a full mortgage loan application.

-The Loan Estimate has important information about your loan, such as an estimate of your interest rate, monthly payment amount, and total closing costs for the loan.
+The Loan Estimate has important information about your loans, such as an estimate of your interest rate, monthly payment amount, and total closing costs for the loan.